What is a Service Mesh?

 Features that are critical for running modern server-side software.
 If you are building a transactional, server side application that is connected to the public Internet and takes requests from the outside world and responds to them within some short timeframe—think web apps, API servers, and the bulk of modern server-side software—and if you are building this system as a collection of services which talk to each other in a synchronous fashion, and if you are continually modifying this software to add more functionality, and if you are tasked with keeping this system running even while you’re modifying it—then congratulations, you are building modern server-side software.
 And all those glorious features listed above actually turn out to be critical for you.
 The application must be reliable; it must be secure; and you must be able to observe what it’s doing.
 And that’s exactly what the service mesh helps with.

-(Ok, I snuck an opinion in there: that this approach is the modern way to build server-side software.
+(Ok, we snuck an opinion in there: that this approach is the modern way to build server-side software.
 There are people in the world today who are building monoliths or “reactive microservices” and other things that don’t fit into the definition above, who hold a different opinion.)

 Uniform across your stack.
 The features provided by the service mesh aren’t just critical, they apply to every service in your application, regardless of what language the service is written in, what framework is uses, who wrote it, how it was deployed, or any other detail of development or deployment.